pdjr-signalk-plugins/process-scheduler/README.md

       If *offState* is omitted, then *path* will be set to null when the activity stops and otherwise to *offState*.
-      If both *onState* and *offState* are omitted then they will normally default to 1 and 0 respectively.
+      If both *onState* and *offState* are omitted then they will default to 1 and 0 respectively.
       <p>
       Here are some examples of valid *processControlPath*s.
       <p>